-Motability Operations, which runs the powerchair, mobility scooter and WAV hire scheme on behalf of the Motability charity, has responded to criticism from the Charity Commission and MPs, who were said to be ‘outraged’ at an alleged £2.4bn cash surplus acquired by the Group and the £1.7m salary it pays its chief.
+Motability Operations, which a mobility scooter hire scheme on behalf of its eponymous charity, has responded to criticism from the Charity Commission and MPs, who were said to be ‘outraged’ at an alleged £2.4bn cash surplus and the £1.7m salary it pays its chief.

 Both Labour and Tory ministers criticised the scheme after the figures were revealed, with one saying it should charge end-users less for vehicles and that it is “outrageous” that the directors are paid “11 times what the Prime Minister gets”.